AlexCC93/readthedocs_test/docs/source/Installation.rst

 Opening a new terminal
 ----------------------

-When opening a new terminal in Windows, it will be necessary to link that terminal with the already running docker container.
+When opening a new terminal in Windows, it will be necessary to link that terminal with the already running Docker container.
 Perform the following to achieve this.

 See the example below: